cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 # Theme Deployment
-The following `deployment.md` file provides a brief description of the development and deployment workflow used by contributors of the Jazzy theme.
+The following `deployment.md` file provides a brief description of the development and deployment workflow used by contributors of the G10-Dynamic theme.

 ___

 <br>

-## Required SoftwareS
+## Required Softwares
 The following software is required for the theme development and deployment workflow.
 - [VVV](https://varyingvagrantvagrants.org/)
 - [Gith](https://git-scm.com/)